 Everett Public Library Coffee Shop

-The Everett Public Library opened a new coffee shop in the former reading room of the historic Library.
-It had been a longtime goal of the Library to provide this amenity for the community and patrons.
-Dykeman worked in collaboration with Library staff and the coffee shop operator to transform the existing space into a coffee shop and community gathering place.
+The Everett Public Library opened a new coffee shop in the former reading room of the historic building; it had been a longtime goal of the library to provide this amenity for the community and patrons.
+Dykeman worked in collaboration with library staff and the coffee shop operator to transform the existing space into a cafe and community gathering place.

-The space is furnished with touches that make the coffee shop different from the typical national-chain coffee shops—classic styled library tables, chairs, and lamps, along with displays of artwork from local artists.
-Also, the coffee shop offers a variety of activities, including book readings, author programs, club meetings, live musical performances, educational demonstrations, art exhibitions, and after-hours special events.
-Customers can visit the coffee shop for light-menu dining and to consume beverages both in the coffee shop and in the library proper.
-It provides a variety of experiences for diverse age groups.
+The space is furnished with touches that make the coffee shop different from the typical national-chain coffee shops: classicly-styled library tables, chairs, and lamps, along with displays of artwork from local artists.
+The cafe also offers a variety of activities for diverse age groups, including book readings, author programs, club meetings, live musical performances, educational demonstrations, art exhibitions, and after-hours special events.
+Customers can visit the coffee shop for light-menu dining and to consume beverages both in the cafe and in the library proper.

-Dykeman has worked with the Everett Public Library for a number of years, starting with a major historical restoration and modernization in 1991, and more recently departmental reorganizations and interior space remodels.
+Dykeman has worked with the Everett Public Library for a number of years, starting with a major historical restoration and modernization in 1991, and more recent departmental reorganizations and interior space remodels.